subhojitc33/Alexa/README.md

 # DreamHouse Bot for Alexa

+A Salesforce-powered Alexa Skill for the DreamHouse sample application.

+Follow the instructions below to create your own instance of the skill:

 ### Step 1: Install the DreamHouse App

 If you haven't already done so, follow [these instructions](http://dreamhouse-site.herokuapp.com/installation/) to install the DreamHouse sample application.